ozpv/powermenu/README.md

 # powermenu
-powermenu for dwm written in C
+powermenu for dmenu written in C

 actual powering off functions will be added later